yawwusu/react-amazon-clone/README.md

 Amazon Clone with React + Firebase

 ### It features: user authentication, cart functionality, routing and the look and feel of Amazon.
-Enjoy!
+Test it out [here](https://react--clone-17bb5.firebaseapp.com/)!

 # Getting Started with Create React App